We offer two types of sequence searches:

 The standard fixed price search covers nucleotide and protein sequences described in patent as well as non-patent literature.
 Within the patent area, the search covers sequences found in USPTO, INPADOC/EPO and WIPO/PCT from around 1980 and up to the present.
 In addition, the search covers sequences from open access databases like GenBank, EMBL and DDBJ (DNA Data Bank of Japan).

 One of the following algorithms can be used for the search: BLAST, Percent Identity (GenePAST) and Fragment Search.
 GenePAST is a very good option for short sequences.
-The search is conducted via a secure connection.

-You will receive your search result in a well arranged report that gives you a quick survey.
-The report contains an exact reference to the occurrence of the sequence looked out from the literature.
-In addition, it contains information about overlap, sequence length, organism, gene, etc. It is possible to group your search results according to e.g. alignment, organism, gene name or patent family.
+- Information about overlap, sequence length, organism, gene, etc. It is possible to group your search results according to e.g. alignment, organism, gene name or patent family.